actions/upload-artifact/README.md

   - Specify a wildcard pattern
   - Specify an individual file
   - Specify a directory (previously you were limited to only this option)
+  - Multi path upload
+    - Use a combination of individual files, wildcards or directories
+    - Support for excluding certain files
 - Upload an artifact without providing a name
 - Fix for artifact uploads sometimes not working with containers
 - Proxy support out of the box